CMU-CREATE-Lab/commons-java/java/lib/HIDAPI/README.txt

       CFLAGS+=-I../hidapi -Wall -g -c -arch i386 -arch x86_64

-I could have also added the call to g++ for creating the jnilib to the Makefile, but I wanted to change as little as possible.
+I could have also added the call to g++ for creating the dylib to the Makefile, but I wanted to change as little as possible.
 Plus, Makefiles and I hate each other.

 ------------------------------------------------------------------------------------------------------------------------